rehierl/node-tree-outliner/1-2-0-node-trees/2-0-operations.md

 Consequently, two such subtrees are either disjoint ex-or one is a proper induced subtree of the other.
-That is, the requirements of "overlaps" (i.e. a non-empty intersection and unrelated) can never be met.
+That is, the requirements of "overlaps" (i.e. a non-empty intersection and still unrelated) can never be met.
 Because of that, two such subtrees can not overlap each other.

 * `(S disjoint-to T) ex-or (S related-to T)` if `(S != T)`
 * if `R := (S & T)`, then `(R in {Ø,S,T})`